NAS Pathways Program

 The National Art School creates pathways to education and professional development opportunities for our students and emerging artists.

-By supporting the Pathways Program, you support the next generation of artists to thrive.
-Together, we will break down barriers to participation and propel our students and alumni to become leading international artists.
+NAS has an annual fundraising goal of $1.25m to secure the success of our Pathways Program.
+By supporting the Pathways Program, you enable the next generation of artists to succeed.
+Together, we can increase opportunities and propel our students and alumni to become leading international artists.

 • Alumni exhibitions